Ayesha-da/pneumonia_detection_analysis/README.md

 For the model training we used google colab-GPU and local computer

 * Did you experience any memory of other difficulties with the image or data size?
-We are working with over 5200 images yes very long training time, installing new packages such as cvs and updating version of tensorflow.
+We are working with over 5200 images kernel getting diconnected,restart thye notebook yes very long training time, installing new packages such as cvs and updating version of tensorflow.

 * What does the model do if it receives an image that is not an x-ray (for example, a dog)?